wemu/quartz-cluster-demo/readme.md

 To stop all processing you can stop all the triggers - this will affect the whole cluster.

 JobListener only fire on the instance that was executing the job as well.

+The Order66 Button creates an order (not a quart feature, it is meant to represent some sort of item that needs processing).
+With every order there is also a quartz job and trigger created.
+The Job execution is then distributed within the cluster by quartz.